pankajcloudthat/alchemy-imb/Lab/M03 Lab - Run interactive queries using serverless SQL pools.md

-# Lab 2 - Run interactive queries using serverless SQL pools
+# Moudle 03 Lab - Run interactive queries using serverless SQL pools

 Follow the url mention below and complete the Lab